tri-solar/cursebot/README.md

 # cursebot
-Curses at a specific user witha random curse
+Curses at a specific user with a random curse

 ## usage
 /curse t: @user